hardesk/build2-reference/README.md

 ## Directives

-These resemble functions in a programming language.
+These resemble functions, but can have side-effects.

 ### import, import?, import!
 Import target from a project.
 Syntax is `import <name> = [<project>%]<target>`.
 Target can may be in another project: `config.import.<project>=<path>` must be declared is such case. <project> is skipped if target is in "this" project.
 This is called project-local importation.